 The Grandstand was never designed for aircrew accommodation, the NCO’s never fully accepting the poor living conditions in which they had to stay.
-It was dirty and the mess hall was merely a room provided for them within the grandstand complex; the ablutions were a makeshift building outside, and it was impossible to keep yourself, or your clothes clean.
-Newmarket was not a popular place to be posted to.
+It was dirty and the facilities barely even primitive!
+Washing facilities consisted of a cold water tap, whilst latrines were slit trenches with planks placed over the top.
+The only remnant of decency was a hessian cloth hung between posts separating you from the man next door.
+Eventually things did ‘improve’, the mess hall became a room within the grandstand complex and ablutions a makeshift building outside.
+Needless to say however, it was not a popular place to be posted to.

 The intention was to transfer the entire squadron to Newmarket leaving only a maintenance and repair section at Mildenhall, a move which began almost immediately.
 Then on September 3rd, at 11:00 hrs, the squadron were called to assemble on Newmarket’s parade ground to hear the Prime Minister, Neville Chamberlain, announce Britain’s declaration of war on Germany.
 Little did they know that history was being made, and that for the next five years the world would be plunged into very dark times indeed.